mgmartinezl/NeuroPixels-Classification-Project/README.md

 ## Master's thesis BDMA program 2020

-### Machine learning methods for neuronal identificationfrom electrophysiological recordings in the cerebellum
+### Machine learning methods for neuronal identification from electrophysiological recordings in the cerebellum

 Prepared at the Wolfson Institute for Biomedical Research, University College London